HomeItinerariesPackagesToursBlogLocations

 Jan 20, 2026

-I came to the Oshagiri Hall for the first time in several years.
-Here you can learn about the origins of the Murakami Festival and experience the festive atmosphere.
+I visited the Oshagiri Hall for the first time in several years.
+Here you can learn about the origins of the Murakami Grand Festival and experience the festive atmosphere.
 Historical materials from the Murakami domain are also on display.
-Don't forget to check out the manhole covers!
+And be sure to check out the manhole covers!

 Profile